gmr/helper/README.md

 ## Installation

-clihelper is availble via pypi.python.org.
+helper is availble via pypi.python.org.
 Using pip to install:

-    pip install clihelper
+    pip install helper

 ## Documentation

-Documenation is available at http://clihelper.readthedocs.org
+Documenation is available at http://helper.readthedocs.org

 ### Invoking